-- Therapeutic range (0.6 2 nmol/L) - Toxicity increases significantly at concentrations >2.6 nmol/L - Toxicity more likely in the presence of: - ▶ potassium <3.5 or >5 mmol/L - renal impairment - ▶ age >60 yrs - Hypercalcaemia, hypothyroidism, low magnesium or acidosis - Take concentrations at least 8 hours post dose.
-Trough preferable. - Maintenance dose adjustment is necessary in renal impairment according to the creatinine clearance (CrCl) using the Cockcroft and Gault formula on page 54.
-A normal serum creatinine may not indicate a normal CrCl. - If digoxin toxic, stop drug for appropriate number of half-lives to achieve target concentration.
-T1/2 in normal renal function = 36 hr.
-It is prolonged in impaired renal function. - 1.)
-See also digoxin poisoning on page 223. - Intravenous adrenergic agonists are useful as short term emergency treatment in patients with severe heart failure on the basis of diminished myocardial function with low output and /or refractory congestion.
-They require ECG monitoring for arrhythmias and this can be done in CCU, Wards 12, 14, or ICU as necessary.
+- Therapeutic range (0.6 2 nmol/L)

+- > Toxicity increases significantly at concentrations >2.6 nmol/L

+- Toxicity more likely in the presence of:

+- ▶ potassium <3.5 or >5 mmol/L

+- renal impairment

+- age >60 yrs

+- Hypercalcaemia, hypothyroidism, low magnesium or acidosis.

+- > Take concentrations at least 8 hours post dose.
+Trough preferable.

+- Maintenance dose adjustment is necessary in renal impairment according to the creatinine clearance (CrCl) using the Cockcroft and Gault formula on page 52.
+A normal serum creatinine may not indicate a normal CrCl.

+- If digoxin toxic, stop drug for appropriate number of half-lives to achieve target concentration.
+T1⁄2 in normal renal function = 36 hr.
+It is prolonged in impaired renal function.

+- 1. See also digoxin poisoning on page 232.